 Talk about a dream killer!

 Was what she said realistic?
 Maybe.
-But her delivery bordered on dream killing.
+But her delivery (on the wrong ears) could be dream killing.

-I don’t think it’s a huge secret that writing just so happens to be one of those careers where you may work harder than the average bear and not be compensated in kind.
-But I also believe that we’ve been told this so much that we’ve begun to believe it without expecting more of our careers or ourselves.
+I don’t think it’s a huge secret that writing in the past has been painted as one of those careers where working hard does not necessarily equal compensation.
+I believe that we’ve been told this so much that we’ve begun to believe it without expecting more of our careers or ourselves.

 What that “veteran author” didn’t know was that I had already done my homework and I knew that there was a lot of truth in what she said.
 And for that reason I had already created a plan that would allow me to make money in a few different ways while I grew my brand as a writer.

-I will be the first to admit that she nor any other author that utters those words have any intention on killing your dreams.
+To be clear, she nor any other author that utters those words have any intention on killing your dreams.
 They are trying to prepare you for the business side of things.
-So I’ll just say this: again be realistic in your goals!
+So I’ll just say this… be realistic in your goals!

 It’s important, especially in the beginning of your writing career to diversify your income while getting your writing career off the ground.